Information about SVPRS and the Policy on Sexual Misconduct and Sexual Violence Involving Students.

 Information about the complaint investigations process.

-You do not have to pursue complaint procedures when disclosing an experience of sexual violence.
-If you make a complaint, you can withdraw from that process at any time.
-You can also file a report with the police.
+Making a disclosure about your experience of sexual violence does NOT mean you have to file a complaint.
+If you do choose to make a complaint, you can withdraw from the process at any time.
 You can make complaints both to the University and to the police at the same time.

 Except in very specific circumstances, the Police do not become involved unless you ask them to be.
 Generally, the University does not notify the Police of either disclosures or University complaints of sexual violence.
 An exception would be when there is an immediate safety concern.